 Simon Sinek popularized finding your Why for work.
 His 2009 TED talk is one of the 25 most popular TED talks of all time.
 Why is finding Your Why so appealing?
 In his TED talk, he spelled out with a mesmerizing conviction that the companies who clearly convey their Why enjoy success, and the ones who don’t never find satisfying success.

 It can certainly feel like that when it comes to being healthy.
 You may find momentary success, but then you have to fight to keep it while taking care of other health concerns.
 Achieving “long term, fulfilling success with being healthy” seems to be constantly out of reach.

 The fact is, each of us has the motivation to be healthy built right into our cells.
 Even when it does not seem like it, you have the innate drive to survive so you can thrive.
 You can't help it.
 It’s just part of being human.

 The challenge is that our typical ways to get and stay motivated distance us from this innate drive to thrive.
 When you know what to do but struggle to get, and stay, motivated to do it, it’s time to clarify your Core Why.

 Your Core Why is the most personalized, innate reason for doing anything for your health and all aspects of your well-being.
 Surface Whys are reasons like losing weight, preventing heart disease, and looking better.
 These are important to your logical brain, but that is not where motivation comes from.

-Get below the surface of these Whys to release the energy and clarity that are built in and you will find barriers no longer stop you in your tracks.
+Get below the surface of these Whys to find greater energy and clarity built within you.
+You will find barriers no longer stop you in your tracks.
 Instead, you will have a personalized guide for getting unstuck and staying motivated even when life gets stressful.

 What is your Core Why?